jakobjassmann/ecodes-dk-lidar/scripts/readme.md

    - The VRT file will be generated for the  extent of the nationwide datset, consider adjusting the extent parameter in `make_vrs.bat` in case only a subset has been processed.
 3. Fill in processing gaps using `fill_processing_gaps.py`.
    - A small number of tiles (< 100), e.g. on the fringes of the dataset (including sand banks, spits etc.), may fail processing for some of the variables - especially the point cloud derived variables.
 This script fills these "processing gaps", by creating empty rasters containing onlly NA for the missing tiles and variables.
 The script also outputs a csv file summarising the number of tiles missing for each variable [/documentation/empty_tiles.csv](/documentation/empty_tiles.csv).
 The specific tile ids of the missing variable / tile combinations can be retrieved from the log files.
 4. Optional: Bundle and compress outputs as tar.bz2 archives by running `archive_outputs.py`.
 Note: Adjust the destination folder for archives (line 14) prior execution.
+You can also generate md5 checksums for those archives using `create_checksums_archives.bat`, again update the folder path(s) in the script.
 5. Optional: Generate a list of all the VRT files with in the settings.output_folder folder structre using `generate_list_of_vrts.py`.
 This file can be handy for fast access to the data, especially in R as listing files in a folder tree with a large amount of files can be very slow.

 [\[to top\]](#content)